yetulaxman/Intervene_nextflow/_hands-on/nf-core-hyperqueue.md

 title: Tutorial2 - Run nf-core pipeline with hyperqueue executor
 ---

 nf-core is a community effort to collect a curated set of analysis pipelines built using Nextflow.
 Here we use [Sarek workflow](https://github.com/nf-core/sarek) as an example pipeline to detect variants on whole genome or targeted sequencing data.
 In this tutorial we use HyperQueue executor instead of 'local' or 'slurm' executor.
+HyperQueue executor is useful for running nextflow in high-throughput manner and will not cause lot of overhead on batch scheduler accounting DB.

 Here is an example batch script to run the pipeline on Puhti: